Feramance/qBitrr/README.md

   - Trigger perioridc Rss Syncs on the appropriate Arr instances
   - Trigger Queue update on appropriate Arr instances

-  __This section requires the Arr databases to be locally avaliable.__
+  __This section requires the Arr databases to be locally available.__
   - Monitor Arr's databases to trigger missing episode searches
   - Customizable year range to search for (at a later point will add more option here, for example search whole series/season instead of individual episodes, search by name, category etc)